TrystanLea/blog/pages/en/transport.md

 Given that the total km travelled and national energy consumption is given for the combination of local buses & coaches is seems that the overall fleet economy of 4.2 kWh/vehicle.km (7.2 MPG) may be in the realms of possibility taking into account a portion of the fleet at lower economy as well as the higher economy coaches.

 The Mercedes Benz Citaro has 26-31 seats and space for 60-74 standing (86-105 in total), the Setra ComfortClass S 515 HD has 51 seats.
 Based on a seated capacity we might guess that an average bus has ~40 seats, including those with standing capacity perhaps this would lift to 60-70 spaces per vehicle.
 We know that the average occupancy is 11.3 passengers per vehicle (2016) which suggests a load factor of 17-28%.

+**Increasing occupancy**<br>
+The average load factor for buses is very low and could be increased substantially without adding additional vehicle miles.
+The average number of passengers per vehicle in London in 2017/2018 was 20.2, almost twice the national average, a load factor of ~30-50% depending on bus capacity.
+At 4.2 kWh/vehicle.km, 20.2 passengers would reduce the per passenger energy consumption to 0.207 kWh/p.km and per passenger CO2 emissions to 84gCO2/mile or 52gCO2/km.

 **References.**